Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

 Let $f(\cdot)$ denote the face recognition model and $f(\bm{x},t)$ denote the probability that the model predicts a face image $\bm{x}$ as label $t$. $\bm{\theta}=\left(\theta_{1}, \ldots, \theta_{i}, \ldots, \theta_{d}\right)$ is the set of attack parameters (including pasting position, rotation angle, etc.).
-Given the ground-truth label $\hat{t}$ for $\bm{x}$ and a real sticker image $s$, the goal of a \textbf{dodging} (un-targeted) attack is to find the optimal attack parameters $\bm{\theta}^{*}$ to make the probability corresponding to $\hat{t}$ as small as possible, so that a person different from $\hat{t}$ is regarded as top-1 identity.
-So the objective function of dodging attack can be formalized as: where $g(\bm{x} ; s, \bm{\theta})$ represents the generated new face image after transforming sticker $s$ according to $\bm{\theta}$ and combining the obtained sticker with the face.
+Given the ground-truth label $\hat{t}$ for $\bm{x}$ and a real sticker image $s$, the goal of a \textbf{dodging} (un-targeted) attack is to find the optimal attack parameters $\bm{\theta}^{*}$ to make the probability corresponding to $\hat{t}$ as small as possible, so that a person different from $\hat{t}$ is regarded as {the} top-1 identity.
+So the objective function of {the} dodging attack can be formalized as:

+where $g(\bm{x} ; s, \bm{\theta})$ represents the generated new face image after transforming sticker $s$ according to $\bm{\theta}$ and combining the obtained sticker with the face.
 Details of sticker transformation are shown in Section \ref{sec:transform}.

-For \textbf{impersonation} (targeted) attack, given a target identity $t^{*}$, the objective function is defined as follows: Since we have no access to the specific parameters of $f(\cdot)$, we carry out score-based black-box attacks by querying the model to obtain predicted labels and probabilities.
+For {the} \textbf{impersonation} (targeted) attack, given a target identity $t^{*}$, the objective function is defined as follows:

+Since we have no access to the specific parameters of $f(\cdot)$, we carry out score-based black-box attacks by querying the model to obtain predicted labels and probabilities.
 Although gradient estimation \cite{chen2017zoo} can solve the optimization problem along the gradient descent direction, in our case, the ranges of position parameters are discontinuous due to the invalid positions.
-Accordingly, the objective functions are discontinuous and their smoothness versus the parameters is also unknown, so it is not suitable to use gradient-based method to optimize Eq. (\ref{eq:untarget}) and Eq. (\ref{eq:target}).
-Therefore, we use an evolutionary method, starting from a group of randomly generated solutions in the search space and using crossover and mutation to generate offspring, making the fittest survive according to the evaluation criteria, and finally find the appropriate solution in the iterative evolution process.
+Accordingly, the objective functions are discontinuous and their smoothness {with respect to} the parameters is also unknown, so it is not suitable to use {the} gradient-based method to optimize Eq. (\ref{eq:untarget}) and Eq. (\ref{eq:target}).
+Therefore, we use an evolutionary method, starting from a group of randomly generated solutions in the search space and using {the} crossover and mutation to generate {the} offspring, making the fittest survive according to the evaluation criteria, and finally find the appropriate solution in the iterative evolution process.